georgwiese/MMDS-sose16/README.md

 ## Datasets

-In this section, we present the dataset used for training hour system.
+In this section, we present the dataset used for training our system.

-### TLC Trip Record Datato
+### TLC Trip Record Dataset

 The [TLC Trip Record Dataset](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) contains the taxi rides in NYC from 2009 to 2015.
 The provided information includes the start & end times as well as start & end locations.